onyxhealth/Payer-Payer/bundle-import/README.md

     python -m pip install -r requirements.txt

 4. review the settings in settings.py

+Make sure you are pointing at the correct Server with the appropriate client credentials.

-5. run the import process with --help to understand the command line parameters
+6. run the import process with --help to understand the command line parameters

     python -m main --help